The Rocking Horse Winner (band): Formation (1999–2000)

-The Rocking Horse Winner was formed in mid-1999 by guitarist, keyboardist and backing vocalist Henry Olmino, bass guitarist Jeronimo Gomez, and drummer, keyboardist and percussionist Matthew Crum.
+The Rocking Horse Winner was formed in mid-1999, by guitarist, keyboardist and backing vocalist Henry Olmino, bass guitarist Jeronimo Gomez, and drummer, keyboardist and percussionist Matthew Crum.
 The three members had been playing in various bands together since 1994, beginning with Wayside, an emo band with vocalist Robert Rudas.
-After firing Rudas, the trio recruited vocalist Damien Moyal, shifted the style of music to melodic hardcore, and named the new band As Friends Rust in September 1996.
+After firing Rudas, the trio recruited vocalist Damien Moyal, shifted their style of music to melodic hardcore, and named the new band As Friends Rust in September 1996.

 By February 1997, As Friends Rust had disbanded and Olmino, Gomez and Crum re-recruited vocalist Rudas for the emo band Red Letter Day (Moyal would later reform As Friends Rust with a new line-up).
-In Red Letter Day, Crum switched to playing guitar and the band recruited drummer Darryl Bonebrake to complete the line-up.
-By 1998, however, Rudas was again let go and Red Letter Day went under hiatus.
-During this time, Olmino and Bonebrake both joined Anchorman, Gomez was recruited by Poison the Well, and Crum started Capsella.
-Later in the year, Red Letter Day was restructured, resulting with Bonebrake departing and Crum returning to playing drums, guitarist Stephen Looker (formerly of As Friends Rust, Morning Again and Culture) joining as second guitarist, and Chris Carrabba (formerly of The Vacant Andys and then playing in Further Seems Forever) coming in on vocals.
+In Red Letter Day, Crum switched to playing guitar and the band recruited drummer Darryl Bonebrake (of Vacant Andys) to complete the line-up.
+By 1998, however, Rudas was again let go and Red Letter Day underwent a hiatus.
+During this time, Olmino and Bonebrake both joined pop punk band Anchorman, Gomez was recruited by metalcore band Poison the Well, and Crum started the rock band Capsella.
+Later in the year, Red Letter Day was restructured, resulting with Bonebrake departing and Crum returning to playing drums, guitarist Stephen Looker (formerly of As Friends Rust, Morning Again and Culture) joining as second guitarist, and Chris Carrabba (formerly of Vacant Andys and then playing in Further Seems Forever) coming in on vocals.